Visit in February 2024

 An Accra-based businessman called Benz Gate recently donated for a toilet block (3 seats) for the primary school, being built at the time of our visit (pictured).
 IIUC, Benz Gate is the owner of Mercedes-Benz distributorships in Ghana.
 He also contributed for repainting the school and some electrician work.

-Their KG was built by Ashanti Development.
+Their kindergarten school was built by Ashanti Development.

 images/kruwi_toilet_new2.jpg